numworks/epsilon-sample-app-rust/README.md

 ## Notes

 The NumWorks calculator runs [Epsilon](http://github.com/numworks/epsilon), a tailor-made embedded operating system.

-Epsilon expects app to follow a certain layout.
+Epsilon expects apps to follow a certain layout in memory.
 Namely, they should start with the following header:

 |Offset| Size | Value      | Description                  |
 |------|------|------------|------------------------------|